APRO716/Personalize-PsychEngine/README.md

 * Fixed Timebar for Playbackrate
 * Fixed Slow Playbackrate , Week 7 Playbackrate Higher than 1 Not Loading Inst && Storymode Crash
 * Fixed EditorPlayState Weird Input
+* Better Hold Note System (Used to have this since 0.1.2 then removed in 0.1.3 but It's back & better...)
 * Full Mouse Support
 * Phantommuff Font (You can change it in assets/fonts)
 * Better Sustain (When Miss Sustain It will miss only 1)